-Another fairly obvious choice.
-You know the types the people who sell stories about a celeb after their passing claiming to be their long lost son, best friend etc and are happy to talk mere hours after the celeb they were supposedly so close to has died.
-Of course it is worth noting that sometimes a celebrity will have skeletons in their closet, or the person in question will have been their friend, but I think its safe to say that a lot of these people are often just parasites looking to get a quick buck.
+These people will sell stories about a celeb after their passing, claiming to be their long lost son, best friend etc, and are sometimes happy to talk mere hours after the celeb they were supposedly so close to has died.
+Obviously sometimes a celebrity will have skeletons in their closet, or the person in question will have been their friend, but I think its safe to say that a lot of these people are often just parasites looking to get a quick buck.
 Sometimes even if they did genuinely know that person they will still milk it for all its worth.

 2/ The Hypocrites

-Probably the most famous awful reaction people have to a celebrities death is when people who slated the dead celebrity when they were alive suddenly start acting like their biggest fans.
+Probably the most famous awful reaction people have to a celebrities death is when those who slated the dead celebrity when they were alive, suddenly start acting like their biggest fans.

 Among the most notorious examples include NME magazine who regularly slated Amy Winehouse, even nominating her for villain of the year twice opposite the likes of George W Bush and Osama Bin Laden.
 They also voted her worst dressed woman of the year twice.

-Eminem meanwhile is yet another example of this gross type of hypocrisy not only with Amy Winehouse whom he ridiculed when she was alive and praised after her death, but with Michael Jackson too.
+Eminem meanwhile is yet another example of this gross type of hypocrisy, not only with Amy Winehouse whom he ridiculed when she was alive, yet praised after her death, but with Michael Jackson too.
 As you can see in the above picture Eminem slated Jackson and made jokes about him being a pedophille.
 After his death however he praised him as a misunderstood genius.

 Someone should ask Eminem what he actually thought about Michael Jackson.
 Was he a misunderstood genius Eminem was happy to slander as a child molestor because it was trendy to bash him?
 Or was MJ a revolting pervert whose perversion Eminem was happy to overlook when it became trendy to praise him?
-Either way Slim Shady doesn’t come off to well in my opinion.
+Either way Slim Shady doesn’t come off to well.

 Then of course there are the papers who have literally become a by word for this type of hypocrisy with their reactions to everyone from Princess Diana to Whitney Houston’s deaths.

 These people I think are much worse than just hypocrites.
 They actually profit on the persons misery when they are alive.
-They slate this person when its trendy too (again more examples of kicking someone when they are down) follow them everywhere they go and take unflattering pictures of them and plaster them everywhere for people to see and laugh at.
+They kick this person when they’re down, follow them everywhere they go and take unflattering pictures of them and plaster them everywhere for people to see and laugh at.
 “Look how fat she is, ha he’s going bald”.